-Ajit Pawar back-stabbed us, cheated Chhatrapati Shivaji Maharaj and Maharashtra: shiv-Sena
+Sena accuses Ajit Pawar of cheating Shivaji Maharaj and Maharashtra, calls him 'backstabber'

 People of Maharashtra have been cheated.
 It was about trust of Maharashtra..you have used your money power to your advantage, Raut added.

-Initially, it was not clearly know whether Ajit Pawar joined hands with the BJP with Sharad Pawar's assent or not.
+Initially, it was not clearly known whether Ajit Pawar joined hands with the BJP with Sharad Pawar's assent or not.
 Later, Sharad Pawar took to Twitter and said that 'Ajit Pawar's decision to support the BJP is his personal decision'.

+Do not endorse it: It was Ajit Pawar's personal decision says Sharad Pawar

 "Ajit Pawar's decision to support the BJP to form the Maharashtra Government is his personal decision and not that of the Nationalist Congress Party (NCP).